December 2, 2024

 Growth

-• Embracing FinOps and AI can reduce cloud costs by up to 20%.
+• Embracing FinOps, AI, and AI forecasting can reduce cloud costs by up to 20%.

 • Cloud cost forecasting is a significant challenge, with 60% of IT leaders experiencing budget overruns, leading some to revert to on-premises solutions.

-• AI-powered forecasting tools offer speed, accuracy, and agility, which are crucial for optimizing cloud costs and achieving business outcomes.
+• AI forecasting tools offer speed, accuracy, and agility, crucial for optimizing cloud costs and achieving business outcomes.

 Staff writer